spxbhuhb/adaptive/lib/lib-app/doc/guides/Writing an application module.md

-# How to write an application module
+# Writing an application module

 This guide defines the classes needed to implement an [application module](def://) named `example` under the package `my.project`.
 It supports: